 Opened in February of 1944, the Chicago O’Hare International Airport (ORD) campus resides on over 7,600 acres of land in the City of Chicago, IL.
 Previously known as “Orchard Field,” the Chicago City Council gave the name Chicago O’Hare, in 1949, to honor naval aviator Lieutenant Commander Edward H. “Butch” O’Hare, a Medal of Honor recipient from Chicago.

-ORD gained notoriety during the jet age and became known as the busiest airport from 1963 to 1998.
+ORD gained recognition during the jet age and became known as the busiest airport from 1963 to 1998.
 Today, O’Hare is the second busiest airport in the world, according to Simple Flying.

 A principle operating philosophy of Chicago O’Hare is to ensure a safe and efficient journey for all travelers by implementing continuous modernization projects that streamline the passenger experience.
 It is important to note that these improvements can bring along unexpected challenges that require a unique solution.